Skip To Main Content

 • Wrongful Death

-A Certificate of Educational Achievement (CEA) will be awarded to course attendees for each Financial Litigation Clinic who successfully complete and pass a short quiz administered at the conclusion of each day.
+A Certificate of Educational Achievement (CEA) will be awarded to course attendees for each Financial Forensics Clinics who successfully complete and pass a short quiz administered at the conclusion of each day.

 After completing this course, attendees will be able to: